pittar/z-image/README.md

 docker run --gpus all -p 8000:8000 z-image-turbo-backend
 ```

-**Note on Flash Attention 3**:
+**Note on Flash Attention 2**:
-The Dockerfile installs the `flash-attn` package.
-The code attempts to use the `_flash_3` backend if toggled in the UI.
-This requires specific hardware support (e.g., NVIDIA H100 Hopper architecture).
-If you are running on Ampere (A100, RTX 3090) or Ada (RTX 4090), Flash Attention 2 is typically the standard.
-The backend handles fallback gracefully.
+The Dockerfile installs the `flash-attn` package which provides Flash Attention 2.
+This requires an NVIDIA GPU with Ampere architecture (RTX 3090, A100) or newer (Ada/Hopper).
+If your GPU is older (e.g., Turing/Volta), the installation might fail or fallback to standard attention mechanisms.

 ### 2. Start the Frontend
 Open a new terminal in the project root: